2014 FIVB Women's Volleyball World Championship qualification (AVC)

-The AVC qualification for the 2014 FIVB Volleyball Women's World Championship saw member nations compete for four places at the finals in Italy.
+The AVC qualification for the 2014 FIVB Women's Volleyball World Championship saw member nations compete for four places at the finals in Italy.

 Draw

 16 AVC national teams entered qualification.
 (North Korea later withdrew) The teams were distributed according to their geographical positions.
 Teams ranked 1–5 in FIVB World Rankings do not compete in the zonal rounds, and automatically qualify for the final round.
 Australia and New Zealand also qualified automatically since no other team registered in Oceania zone.